IlyaLoshchinin/TPO/WebBookLibr/README.md

-# TPO
-Technologie programowania rozproszonego
----
 This is a simple program that allows you to display all the books in the library and find books for keywords.
-You can find data and script for Derby DB in database.zip.
+You can find data and script for Derby DB in *database.zip*